Document List

 Linking Unmapped Activities

-If you have unmapped activities, you can link them to modeled activities in two ways:
+If you have unmapped activities, you can link them to modeled activities in three ways:

 1. Drag and Drop: